 When using the Hatch Baby Sound Machine, you can choose from a half dozen white noise sounds including nature and ambient noises.
 A separate lighting function gives you the option for a soft night light in soothing colors that can be used with or without the white noise function.
 As your baby grows, this white noise machine will come in handy for establishing a morning or napping routine – it features an ‘Ok to Wake’ light option to let toddlers know it’s time to get up and move around.
 Several parents that have tested this feature were pleasantly surprised to see how well it worked in establishing a better morning routine for their early risers while buying them a few more minutes of precious shut eye.
 If you’re looking for a white noise machine for babies that can easily transition into the toddler years, then the Hatch Baby Sound Machine is the way to go.

-Best for Smart Homes: Nightingale Smart Home Sleep System
+Best for Smart Homes: Nightingale Smart Solutions Nightingale Smart Home Sleep System

 Integrate your white noise machine with your smart home, thanks to an innovative product like the Nightingale Smart Home Sleep System.
 This sleep-inducing device will delight techies that want to connect it to their smart home systems, but it’s easy enough to use by anyone—just plug it into a wall outlet.